alfredogomez2005/alfredogomez.github.io/index.md

 // Global definitions visible to all methods and classes
 //============================================================================
 double strToDouble(string str, char ch);
-// FIXME (1): Define a data structure to hold bid information together as a single unit of storage. struct Bid {
+// Define a data structure to hold bid information together as a single unit of storage. struct Bid {
     string Title;
     string Fund;